 Yesterday in Austin we had rolling blackouts, which sound kind of fun but aren’t unless you count having your electricity turned off at random as “fun”.
 The city’s blackouts were estimated to be up to 1 hour each, while my electric co-op’s blackouts were supposed to be only 10 minutes.
 Hooray for that, but still — to be safe I needed a recipe that would hold up even if the oven randomly shut off.
-With a bake time of only 10 seconds, this recipe from Shirley Corriher’s book Bakewise was perfect.
+With a bake time of only 10 seconds, the Rooster’s Famous Fire Crackers recipe from Shirley Corriher’s book Bakewise was perfect.

 These super-cheesy crackers are similar to those made by a gourmet store in North Carolina called “Rooster’s”.
 They’re peppery, cheesy, crisp and call for only 3 ingredients – fat free saltines, red pepper flakes and some good quality extra sharp cheddar cheese.
 They’re also our new favorite snack food.
 Fuzz had a whole plate of these for her after school snack and wanted more, and I had a hard time controlling myself around them as well.

 Anyhow, the recipe seems incredibly simplistic, but the magic is in the baking method.
 You cover the crackers with an even layer of cheese, bake at a high heat for 10 seconds, then let the crackers dry out in the oven for 2 hours.
 The fat from the cheese melts into the crackers making them crisp and flaky, while the cheese flavor intensifies as it dries out and becomes crunchy.
 Timing and using the right equipment is crucial, so before you use up all that good cheese, you might want to do a test run with a small batch.
 I started by baking mine in an 8 inch pan topped with about 3 1/2 oz of cheese, but you could also do a test run in a loaf pan.